scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Whoever they were, Martin, they didn't get into the cave," Peter offered, as Martin's expression darkened.
 "Their footsteps stop here."

-"But," Martin rumbled, "whoever they are, they're still out there and so is my daughter!"
+"But," Martin rumbled, "whoever they are, they're still out there, and so is my daughter!"

 "There are more tracks here," called Abel from above the cave.
 "They look like Martha's."